xenanetworks/tdl-xoa-driver/docs/source/api_ref/hli/stream/tx_profile.rst

 Packet Rate
 -------------------------
-The rate of the traffic transmitted for a stream expressed in packets per second.
+The rate of the traffic transmitted for a stream expressed in **packets per second**.

 The bandwidth consumption is heavily dependent on the length of the packets generated for the stream, and also on the inter-frame gap for the port.
 The sum of the bandwidth consumption for all the enabled streams must not exceed the effective rate for the port.
 Setting this command also instructs the